PaulCreaserML/clockface_image_generator/README.md

 # Function

+There are two scripts for generating clock faces.
+One uses matplotlib and the other tensors to generate clock faces.

-This code uses matplotlib to generator clock face images It us quite old and needs updating
+It iss quite old and needs updating.
 A companion csv file is also generated.
-This provides labels for training a neural network
+This provides labels for training a neural network.

+A better approach might be to generate everything on the fy during training, this includes clock face, hands etc...

 # CSV